jprayner/piconet/README.md

 4. The Pico should show as a storage device: copy the `.uf2` image to it
 5. The Pico should reboot automatically when the copy is complete
 6. Connect an ADF10 Econet module to the board and hook it up to your Econet network
-7. Install an app such as [ecoclient](https://github.com/jprayner/ecoclient) or try one of the examples
+7. Install an app such as [ecoclient](https://github.com/jprayner/ecoclient) or try one of the code examples provided with the [driver](https://github.com/jprayner/piconet/tree/main/driver/nodejs)

 ## Protocol overview